Molluscum contagiosum: Signs and symptoms

 Molluscum contagiosum lesions are flesh-colored, dome-shaped, and pearly in appearance.
 They are often 1–5 mm in diameter, with a dimpled center.
 Molluscum lesions are most commonly found on the face, arms, legs, torso, and armpits in children.
 Adults typically have molluscum lesions in the genital region, and this is considered to be a sexually transmitted infection; because of this, if genital lesions are found on a child, sexual abuse should be suspected.
 These lesions are generally not painful, but they may itch or become irritated.
 Picking or scratching the bumps may lead to a spread of the viral infection responsible for molluscum contagiosum, an additional bacterial infection, and scarring.
 In some cases, eczema develops around the lesions.

 Individual molluscum lesions may resolve on their own within two months and generally clear completely without treatment or scarring in six to twelve months.
 Mean durations for an outbreak are variously reported from eight to about 18 months, but durations are reported as widely as six months to five years, lasting longer in immunosuppressed individuals.

 Transmission

-As the name implies, molluscum contagiosum is extremely contagious.
-Transmission of the molluscum contagiosum virus can occur many different ways including direct skin contact (e.g., contact sports or sexual activity), contact with an infected surface (fomite), or autoinoculation (self-infection) by scratching or picking molluscum lesions and then touching other parts of the skin not previously affected by the virus.
+As the name implies, Molluscum contagiosum is extremely contagious.
+Transmission of the virus can occur many different ways, including direct skin contact (e.g., contact sports or sexual activity), contact with an infected surface (fomite), or autoinoculation (self-infection) by scratching or picking molluscum lesions and then touching other parts of the skin not previously affected by the virus.
 Children are particularly susceptible to autoinoculation and may have widespread clusters of lesions.
 The viral infection is limited to a localized area on the topmost layer of the superficial layer of the skin.